Set a quit date

 - Get rid of cigarettes the night before.

-- If you have some left in the house, destroy them – drown them in the sink (if you really want a cigarette, you’ll at least have to go to the shop to buy some, which leaves more time to talk yourself out of it).
+- If you have some left in the house, destroy them – drown them in the sink.
+If you really want a cigarette you’ll at least have to go to the shop to buy some.
+This leaves more time to talk yourself out of it.

 - If you live with a smoker, talk to them about quitting.

-- It can help to tell them about your plans and get their support, or at least agreement not to make things hard.
+- It can help to tell them about your plans and get their support.

 - Plan your quit day.